kimurarh/netflix-analysis/README.md

 ## Data Cleaning
 Before working on the visualizations, we have to do some data cleaning
-- Deal with missing information;
+- Deal with missing information (NaN items in different columns);
 - Remove irrelevant data;
 - Process and add new data.